blueprinted-io/documentation/beyond_the_wrapper.md

 # Beyond the Wrapper: Why New Tech Doesn’t Automatically Modernize Learning

 Modern L&D is filled with buzzwords: microlearning, xAPI, AI copilots, personalized journeys.

-But here is the uncomfortable truth, most of these ideas are not new, and swapping out technology does not automatically lead to meaningful change in how learning works.
+Here is the uncomfortable truth, most of these ideas are not new, and swapping out technology does not automatically lead to meaningful change in how learning works.

 This piece is a companion to our breakdown of SCORM, xAPI, and cmi5.
 That article focused on standards and tooling.
 This one looks at the deeper patterns, ideas that keep resurfacing with new language and updated platforms but the same underlying structure.